Swamiji TV

 Pollution

-"Jaisā khāī annā, vaisā rahe man—what kind of nourishment or food you are eating—like that will turn your mind."
+"Jaisā khāī annā, vaisā rahe man.
+What kind of nourishment or food you eat, like that will be your mind."

 Filming location: Auckland, New Zealand